bgribble/lw/README.md

-Given a Vim Golf-style sequence of keypresses as `<vimkeys>` (by default, `yiW`), `lw` looks at the console output of a previous command (by default, the last one), executes the Vim keypresses against the console output of that command, then prints the contents of "0 (the yank register).
+Given a Vim Golf-style sequence of keypresses as `<vimkeys>` (by default, `yiW`), `lw` looks at the console output of a previous command (back `<history-offset-count>` commands, by default 1 [the previous command]), executes the Vim keypresses against the console output of that command, then prints the contents of `"0` (the yank register).

 The cursor is positioned at G$ (end of last line) to start.